Hurricanes, Typhoons and Cyclones

 • The Center for Disaster Philanthropy (CDP) has a standing Atlantic Hurricane Season Recovery Fund.
 CDP also makes grants in support of tropical cyclone recovery and preparedness through the Global Recovery Fund, the Disaster Recovery Fund and in partnership with Google.
 The following are examples of related grantmaking.

 • $98,872 to Philippine Disaster Resilience Foundation to restore livelihoods through providing resilient livelihood starter kits and training on boat building to fishing communities affected by Typhoon Odette in Siargao and Dinagat islands.
+The project provided boat molds and technical knowledge to the community for the continuation of repairs.

 • In 2022, The Walmart Foundation made an investment of more than $3 million in a group of organizations helping local government leaders and community-led organizations in the Gulf Coast prepare their communities for disasters.